 Epoxy paint is a two-part, coating “system” widely used for industrial and commercial floors due to its durability, strength, light reflectivity and protecting concrete from wear and tear from high volume motorized traffic, chemicals and other harsh elements.
-These are the same reasons it’s now popular for painting garage floors, painting basement floors and other indoor living areas like patios, laundry rooms, etc.
+These are the same reasons it’s now popular for painting garage floors, painting floors and other indoor living areas like patios, laundry rooms, etc.

 2 Part Epoxy Paints

 Epoxy paint is extremely durable and long-lasting in comparison to its relatively low cost.
 Be sure that when comparing costs that there are several types of epoxy and most stores carry only water-based epoxy.
 100% solids resins epoxy is the best as there are virtually no fumes, have zero volatile organic compounds (V.O.C.’s) and can sustain heat from tires and resistant to salt and chemicals.
 Whereas water based epoxy is not durable and will need to be re-applied at some point due to it peeling once exposed to these elements.
 Even when painting floors in doors or outdoors, it’s better to choose the more durable product as it will provide a lifetime finish.

 In order to properly install an epoxy floor system, it’s helpful to learn why it’s called a system.
 The system applies to both the two-part “product” system and the “preparation” and “application” systems.

 Epoxy is classified as an adhesive and is a two-part system.
 That is, epoxy comes is two-parts – Part A is epoxy resin and Part B is the hardener.
 The two components of the epoxy paint are kept separate until just before use.
 When mixed together, these components undergo a chemical reaction that forms a nearly impenetrable bond to create an industrial strength floor which has a high abrasion resistance, has excellent bonding characteristics and is moisture resistant.